For emergencies: Please call 911 or contact your nearest emergency room.

 Baltimore, MD 21287

-The patient and the patient's family are advised to discuss financial details with the Admissions Office in order to clarify the extent and nature of insurance coverage.
-Depending on the level of insurance coverage, a deposit may be required on the day of admission.
+The Referral Intake Coordinator will discuss insurance coverage and financial details associated with admission to one of our programs.
+Depending on the level of insurance coverage, a time of service payment may be required on or before the day of admission.

 The patient will sign admission papers and review other documents that will be explained by the admissions coordinator.
 The patient and family will then be escorted to an inpatient unit in the Meyer Building.
-There, a nurse will welcome them and provide a tour of the unit.
+There a nurse will welcome patient and provide a tour of the unit.

-The attending psychiatrist and resident psychiatrist will take medical and psychiatric histories and examine the patient.
-It is important for the patient to tell the physicians about any medical problems, including allergies to medications.
-A nurse will do an assessment so that the nursing staff can plan for its part in the patient's care.
-A social worker may also meet with the patient's family to assess the patient's social supports.
+The Attending Psychiatrist and Resident Psychiatrist will take medical and psychiatric histories and examine the patient.
+It is important for the patient to advise the physicians of any medical problems, including allergies to medications.
+A nurse will conduct an assessment of the patient so that the treatment team can plan for appropriate patient care.
+A social worker may also meet with the patient's family-designated representative to assess the patient's social supports.